 Would you like to target both Mobile and Non-Mobile Devices?
-With OptinMonster, you can create campaigns targeted specifically to certain devices, or all devices, to help improve your conversion rate for your campaigns.
+With OptinMonster, you can create campaigns targeted specifically to certain devices to help improve your conversion rate for your campaigns.

 - What is Device Targeting

 - How to Target Specific Devices?

 By default, all campaigns will show on all devices.
 However, just because a campaign can show on all devices does not mean that it should or that you even want it to show on every device.

 There are times you may want to show an offer specifically to mobile users, or show a larger sign-up form only to desktop users.